kynguyen1/latest_code-HPU-HSI_Research/README.md

 ## Building Containers
 The containers ```internetAccess_aum3.sif``` and ```computeNodes_aum3.sif``` were built for the AUM3 Dataset.
 These containers can be found at: [SYSLAB LINK]

+# Optimized version of AUM3-HPU-HSI-Research
+Add Nvidia's RAPIDS library to the ThreeLayer Machine Learning Model for the Optimized version.